jwendl/jwendl.github.io/_posts/2017-09-05-duplicate-properties-template.md

 ---
+layout: post
 title:  "Duplicate Properties in Arm Templates"
 date:   2017-09-05 16:27:00
+categories:
+ - Azure
 tags:
  - azure
  - arm template
 ---

 When troubleshooting an Azure Resource Manager template, be sure to validate that there are not duplicate properties that exist in the parameters.json file.